 - The loan officer should question the borrower if he or she has any public records such as judgments and/or tax liens that the borrower knows about but is not reporting on the credit report

 - Many people who go to credit repair can have derogatory items removed and deleted off all the three major credit bureaus.

-- Not telling the whole truth to your loan officer will be a mistake because the mortgage business is extremely regulated and everything will be verified and the mortgage lender will find out.
-Your loan officer is on your side and will do everything possible to make the deal happen but needs your cooperation.
+- Not telling the whole truth to loan officer will be a mistake because the mortgage business is extremely regulated and everything will be verified and the mortgage lender will find out

 - If you have overdrafts in the past year but do not have overdrafts in the past 60 days, then an astute loan officer will tell you to go to the bank and get him 60 days of bank printouts that is signed, stamped, and dated by the bank teller.